hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/_experiments/prepare_campaign.py.md

 ## Details

 This module is designed to be a testing ground for various campaign creation strategies.
-It utilizes the `process_campaign` function from the `src.suppliers.suppliers_list.aliexpress.campaign` module to generate campaigns.
+It utilizes the `process_campaign` function from the `src.suppliers.suppliers_list.aliexpress_com.campaign` module to generate campaigns.

 The `process_campaign` function is responsible for: